ia17011/seeyc/README.md

 cannot check those packages from package.json easily.
 Those packages are also your contribution target.

-`syc` can provide list of packges GitHub infromation on terminal.
+`seeyc` can provide list of packges GitHub infromation on terminal.

 - URL
 - Description